Colitis133/captcha-solver/README.md

 full history in `outputs/cleaner/history.json`.
 Early stopping kicks in after 20 epochs without improvement—no manual intervention needed.

+The loss defaults to a composite `0.8 * L1 + 0.2 * (1 - SSIM)` so the cleaner
+matches both pixel values and glyph structure.
+Tweak with `--l1-weight` and `--ssim-weight`, or set `--ssim-weight 0` to fall back to plain L1.
+To keep the GPU saturated, adjust `--batch-size`, `--prefetch-factor`, and `--num-workers` (defaults are tuned for Colab: batch 16, workers 2, prefetch 2).

 Resume training later by pointing to the previous best (or last) checkpoint:

 ```bash